liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

 We expect certain Versionable fields for the rest of this test suite to work ::

-FIXME: Make this an actual test case and make it work.

-    >> resp = testapp.get('/meta_api')
+    >>> resp = testapp.get('/meta_api')
-    >> pprint(resp.json['sheets']['adhocracy.sheets.versions.IVersionable']['fields'])
-    [
-        {
+    >>> vers_fields = resp.json['sheets']['adhocracy.sheets.versions.IVersionable']['fields']
+    >>> pprint(sorted(vers_fields, key=itemgetter('name')))
+    [{'containertype': 'set',
+      'createmandatory': False,
+      'name': 'followed_by',
+      'readonly': True,
+      'valuetype': 'adhocracy.schema.AbsolutePath'},
-            'containertype': 'set',
+     {'containertype': 'set',
-            'createallowed': true,
-            'createmandatory': false,
+      'createmandatory': False,
       'name': 'follows',
-            'readonly': true
-            'valuetype': 'adhocracy.schema.AbsolutePath',
-        },
-        {
-            'containertype': 'set',
-            'createallowed': true,
-            'createmandatory': false,
-            'name': 'followed_by',
-            'readonly': true
-            'valuetype': 'adhocracy.schema.AbsolutePath',
-        },
-        {
-            'containertype': 'set',
-            'createallowed': true,
-            'createmandatory': false,
-            'name': 'root_versions',
-            'readonly': true
+      'readonly': False,
-            'valuetype': 'adhocracy.schema.AbsolutePath',
+      'valuetype': 'adhocracy.schema.AbsolutePath'}]
-        }
-    ]

-(The 'createallowed' field indicates that the field may or may not be present in the initially posted content element, even if it is otherwise 'readonly'.)

-FIXME: the entire above section may want to go to the meta_api section in this file.
+The 'follows' element must be set by the client when it creates a new version that is the successor of one or several earlier versions.
+The 'followed_by' element is automatically populated by the server by "reversing" any 'follows' links pointing to the version in question.
+Therefore 'followed_by' is read-only, while 'follows' is writable.

 Create a Section item inside the Proposal item ::